Typical DWI Sentence in Dallas: What Most People Actually Receive in 2026

 Real-world cost:

-For many defendants, the total financial impact—when legal fees, classes, insurance increases, and administrative costs are included—often reaches several thousand dollars and can exceed $10,000, even without jail time.
+For many defendants, the total financial impact after legal fees, classes, insurance increases, and administrative costs are included, can reach several thousand dollars and may exceed $10,000 in some cases

 Related: What's the cost of a DWI in Texas?